-- From large-scale freeway expansions everywhere to targeted expansion and asset optimization in areas lacking right-of-way. - Rehabilitation and alternative solutions in core urban areas approaching buildout.
+- Financial constraints mean a shift from large-scale freeway expansions everywhere to targeted expansion and asset optimization in areas lacking right-of-way. - Demographic forecasts point to rehabilitation and alternative solutions in core urban areas approaching build-out.

 Strategic Investments in Transit & Active Transportation